Blog

 • or use an additional identifier that simplifies the work with payments by dividing them into categories according to different features.

-Of course, in your accounting system you will still have to "attach" all the characteristics of the product to the payment address, store this data, filter and work with the list of products whatever makes you comfortable.
+Of course, in your accounting system you will still have to "attach" all the characteristics of the product to the payment address, store this data, filter and work with the list of products in a way comfortable for you.

 1. thanks to which payments can be identified and summarized, simplifying work with statistics;